pivotal/blog/content/post/making-ORCA-smarter.md

 ## Issues with Arrays

-Going back to the join example we see that `(id = ANY ('{1,2,3}'::integer[])) AND (id = 1 OR id = 2 OR id = 3)` is redundant.
+Going back to the join example we see that `id = ANY {1,2,3} AND (id = 1 OR id = 2 OR id = 3)` is redundant.
 It's logically correct and therefore returns correct results, but it is wordy, like some kind of cancerous outgrowth.
 We want succinct, clean expressions.
 This blemish is one of the rough edges of ORCA.
 What was actually happening there was the constraint propagated first from `foo` to `bar` and then back from `bar` to `foo`.
 Since ORCA didn't understand logical equivilence between arrays and OR statements, it appended it as a new constraint.
 Not wrong, just ugly.

 In fact, the real problem is not with the unsightliness of the expression, but in what happens when the `IN` array becomes large.
 When a query as simple as `SELECT * FROM foo, bar WHERE foo.id = bar.id AND foo.id IN (1,2, [...], 100 )` has 100 elements, the internal representation and manipulation of a 100 element OR/Equality expression became a major performance and memory bottleneck.
 Some customers commonly run queries with hundreds of elements in an IN list and were experiencing hangups.
 When we investigated this query, it took over a minute to optimize on one of our development machines, and larger IN lists would crash the optimizer.
 Intrigued, we performed a trace of large array case using Apple's Instrumentation Tools.
 Performance tools gave us a simple GUI overlay of the code and relative amount of time take for each preprocessing stage, and then a time breakdown of the longest running calls of each preprocessing stage.